 Firstly, the location.
-There are plenty of national cuisines worldwide, but few cities known for the culinary expertise or signature flavours.
-Many of these top culinary cities, such as Nice, New York and Tokyo have also been recognised by Michelin for many of their restaurants.
+There are plenty of national cuisines worldwide, but few cities are known for the culinary expertise or signature flavors.
+Many of these top culinary cities, such as Nice, New York and Tokyo have also been recognized by Michelin for many of their restaurants.
 So, it seemed only fitting to include them in this list.

 Once we’d narrowed it down to the gastronomic hotspots around the globe and made sure they were actually ranked by Michelin, we selected the restaurants that made this list.
 We researched each restaurant in depth, explored other people’s experiences and read reviews both by the public and the media.
 We also looked at the menus of each restaurant, which cuisines they catered to and whether there were any unique qualities or dishes that particularly stood out.
 From there we were able to narrow it down to a list of 11 outstanding places.
 Located in a range of cities across the globe and serving a variety of delicious dishes, they truly are the best Michelin star restaurants in the world.